Skip to content

 Zabbix installation wizard system name

-Zabbix should now be installed and ready for use.
+Zabbix is now fully installed and operational.

-Enter the default credentials below to sign in.
+Provide the default credentials below to authenticate.

 • Username: Admin